retaildevcrews/capi-in-codespaces/docs/2-managed-aks-cluster.md

 1. A clusterctl flavor exists to deploy an AKS cluster with CAPZ.
 This flavor requires the following environment variables to be set before executing clusterctl.

+    > NOTE: When choosing a version of Kubernetes, ensure that it is at least N-1 of the latest version of Kubernetes supported by AKS.
+This will ensure that the cluster has an available version to upgrade to in the later labs.

     ```bash

     # Kubernetes values